MikalMirkas/d2-writeups/_posts/2022-08-26-kings-fall.md

 ### Special Enemies
 **Adepts**

-: Major Acolytes.
-On death, buffs all nearby Acolytes, augmenting their ranged attack to a Ogre's eye laser beam attack.
-Only present at the door.
+: {% capture description_adept_enemy %} Major Acolytes.
+On death, buffs all nearby Acolytes, augmenting their ranged attack to a Ogre's eye laser beam attack.{% endcapture %}{{description_adept_enemy}} Only present at the door.

 ## Challenge: The Grass is Always Greener